cf-toolsuite/sanford/docs/RUN.md

 By the way, whatever container image registry provider you choose, make sure to restrict access to the repository.
 If you're using DockerHub, set the visibility of your repository to private.

+> If your app will work with a private registry, then your Platform Engineer will have to have had to configure the [Registry Credentials Pull Only Installer](https://www.platform.tanzu.broadcom.com/hub/application-engine/capabilities/registry-pull-only-credentials-installer.tanzu.vmware.com/details).

 #### Configuring platform builds

 ```bash